lental/TeamBuilding/2016/README.md

 Clearly expressing the willingness to stop and answer any questions with the team.
 Many people will err on the side of "not bothering you".
 If you express the openness to help, it will help some people's decision-making.

-Clearly express the desire to work directly with customers.
+Clearly express the desire to work directly with customers/stakeholders.

 ## The ability to diffuse tense situations

-* I go into a call with the attitude of helping answer any question a customer has
+* Specifically with customer issues, I go into a call ready to answer any questions a customer has
-* Listen to all of their issues before starting any conversation
+* I first listen to all of their issues before starting any conversation
 * Taking live notes, showing them on the screen, providng responses directly in the notes while talking, and distributing those notes after the fact
 * Always be able to acknlowedge their frustrations, reassure them that their observations are important, and provide resolutions when possible

 ## Making an honest effort to know every single person

+Remembering names is really hard, especially if you're some place new.
+However, being able to say hi to someone by name shows respect.

-Sub-skills - Not feeling awkward asking someone their name, even if you were supposed to know it Introducing yourself to people on other teams, letting yourself be known as a contact for your team
+Sub-skill - Not feeling awkward asking someone their name, even if you were supposed to know it.

+Introducing yourself to people on other teams, letting yourself be known as a contact for your team.
+Many times people on other teams don't know who to contact when they need help in your domain.
+Putting yourself there as an introduced point of contact makes you more exposed

 ## Ability to maintain casual conversation

 ## Willingness to make myself known on all levels of the organization

-Running cross-organization meetings
+* Running cross-organization meetings
-Participating in cross-org groups
+* Participating in cross-org groups
+* Finding gaps in the levels above you, and suggesting solutions.

-## Organized company-wide groups
+## Organized company-wide events

 Gaming, Movie Night, Game Night, Weekend hangouts.
 Having a willingness to advocate and spend time to plan or schedule these events.

-## Ability to give unfavorable/blunt opinions in a diffusing way, while providing adequate explanation

-A lot of the times its not good to beat around the bush.
-Sometimes you need to be able to take your opinion, let it be known early, and provide all of your reasoning for your opinion

 ## Strong mentorship skills

-## Always did work above my job title

-The saying goes, when you're promoted, you're usually already doing the job of your new role.
-The best way to show that you deserve a higher level in a team is to contribute at that level.

-* As a SWE2 (project contributor), I would do what I can to show I can architect my project and future projects.
-* As a SWE3 (project lead), I would show I can understand and guide the entire product's direction.
-* As a SWE4 (team lead), I would show I can contribute on an organization's level.

-## Huge project management nerd
+Being able to work with someone new and ramp them up is a huge personal test of domain understanding.

 ## Willing to knowledge share